An Action Language for Multi-Agent Domains: Foundations: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
 Section \ref{background} reviews the basics definitions and notation of a modal logic with belief operators and the update model based approach to reasoning about actions in multi-agent domains.
-This section also describes a set of operators on Kripke structures, that will be used in defining the semantics of \ma0.
-Section \ref{syntax} presents the syntax of \ma0.
-Section \ref{semantics} defines the transition function of \ma0 which maps pairs of actions and states into states; the section also presents the entailment relation between \ma0 action theories and queries.
-Section \ref{sec:updatemodel} explores the modeling of the semantics of \ma0 using the update models approach.
-Section \ref{computability} identifies a class of \ma0 theories whose initial states can be finitely characterized and effectively computed.
-Section \ref{related} provides an analysis of \ma0 with respect to the existing literature, including a comparison with DEL.
+This section also reviews the definition of finitary {\bf S5}-theories whose models are finite.
+It also includes a short discussion for the development of \mastar{}.
+Section \ref{syntax} presents the syntax of \mastar{}.
+Section \ref{semantics} explores the modeling of the semantics of \mastar{} using the update models approach; we define the transition function of \mastar{} which maps pairs of actions and states into states; the section also presents the entailment relation between \mastar{} action theories and queries along with relevant properties.
+Section \ref{related} provides an analysis of \mastar{} with respect to the existing literature, including a comparison with DEL.
 Section \ref{conclusion} provide some concluding remarks and directions for future work.

-For simplicity of presentation, the proofs of the main lemmas, propositions, and theorems are placed in the appendix.
+For simplicity of presentation, the proofs of the main theorems are placed in Appendix A.